 My husband was feeling troll-y, so he replied "Brie curds", knowing full well that such a thing could never even exist, technically.

 Well, one thing led to another, and we decided to engage in some sacrilege - battering and deep-frying brie.

-The first time we made this, we used the cheapest brie we could find - we were feeling a bit guilty about what we were about to do to it!
+The first time we made this, we had a 1 lb wheel of brie cheese - we used the cheapest brie we could find - we were feeling a bit guilty about what we were about to do to it!

 It turned out so well, we tried it again with a name brand, mid-grade brie.

 We definitely recommend going with a nicer brie, rather than the cheapest you can find.